 As previously reported, we operate with a small staff augmented with cultural resource professionals on an as-needed consulting basis.
-Unfortunately, contrary to previous state review board recommendations, we do not foresee the opportunity, without the proposed additional funding, to remedy our current cultural resource management staffing limitations.
-In the meantime, we ask for your understanding as we rely on creative solutions utilizing our experienced in-house preservation and museum staff, augmented by contracted cultural resource management consultants.
+In 2022, we hope to change that challenging situation with the creation of a new full-time Cultural Resource Manager position.
+In the meantime, we ask for your continued understanding as we utilize our experienced in-house staff and best practices, described within, to make appropriate resource management decisions.